phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 This graphic shows the typical assignment of interrupt lines.
 We see that most of the 15 lines have a fixed mapping, e.g. line 4 of the slave PIC is assigned to the mouse.

-Each controller can be configured through two I/O ports, one “command” port and one “data” port.
+Each controller can be configured through two [I/O ports], one “command” port and one “data” port.
 For the master controller these ports are `0x20` (command) and `0x21` (data).
 For the slave they are `0xa0` (command) and `0xa1` (data).
 For more information on how the PICs can be configured see the [article on osdev.org].

+[I/O ports]: ./second-edition/posts/05-integration-tests/index.md#port-i-o
 [article on osdev.org]: https://wiki.osdev.org/8259_PIC

 ### Implementation